A semiparametric generalized exponential regression model with a principled distance-based prior: Data Application

+In this section, we compare the results based on the two models mentioned in \eqref{eq:data_app_two models}, and we present the estimated mean daily rainfall on wet days for each year between 1901 and 2022 for the Northern, Middle, and Southern Western Ghats regions and two competing models in Figure \ref{fig:model_fit}.
 Across all three regions, a noticeable trend emerges: the semiparametric models exhibit a notably superior fit.
 This distinction becomes evident as we observe multiple abrupt fluctuations in the bars representing the annual averages of wet-day precipitation.
 Remarkably, the semiparametric model effectively captures these fluctuations.
 Particularly noteworthy is the ability of the semiparametric model to accurately capture the nonstationarity present in the precipitation patterns.
 This heightened ability to encapsulate the dynamic variations in precipitation is a notable strength of the semiparametric model fitting.
-In Figure \ref{fig:model_fit}, we also provide a visual representation of a 95\% credible interval for the trajectory, estimated from the MCMC samples.
-This interval allows us to understand the uncertainty associated with the estimation process.
+We also present the pointwise 95\% credible intervals for the trajectories estimated from the MCMC samples.
+The credible bands based on the semiparametric model are generally wider than the ones based on the parametric GE regression model; semiparametric models provide robust estimates in general but have higher uncertainty due to a bias-variance trade-off, and we observe the same here as well.